mhuang233/mhuang233/README.md

 ### Hi there 👋 I am Mingya,

 I am a PhD student in Quantitative Methods at the University of Wisconsin - Madison advised by [Prof. David Kaplan](https://edpsych.education.wisc.edu/fac-staff/kaplan-david/).
-I also have an MS in Staistics working with [Prof. Sameer Deshpande](https://skdeshpande91.github.io/).
+I also have an MS in Statistics working with [Prof. Sameer Deshpande](https://skdeshpande91.github.io/).

 I am pursuing research in Bayesian statistics, machine learning, and causal inference.
 Currently, my work focuses on Bayesian nonparametrics and its application in large scale clustered data.